 Welcome to our 13th year of DjangoFest Mill Valley, celebrating the infectious music and spirit of the great French/Belgian Gypsy guitarist, Django Reinhardt!
 We have a tremendous, world-class line-up this year with three nights of concerts and various workshops, informal djams and festival parties.

 The festival features 3 epic concerts plus an all-star “Djam” performance and 2 days of intensive workshops.
-The lineup of musicians includes Swedish Gustav Lundgren Trio with Gustav Lundgren, Martin Widlund, Andreas Unge, the Jimmy Grant Ensemble with Jimmy Grant, Javi Jiménez, Sascha Jacobsen, Evan Price, Trio Dinicu with Luanne Homzy, Tommy Davy, Frank Anastasio, and Samson Schmitt with Tim Kliphuis, Jason Vanderford & Simon Planting!
+The lineup of musicians includes Swedish Gustav Lundgren Trio with Gustav Lundgren, Martin Vidlund, and Andreas Unge; the Jimmy Grant Ensemble with Jimmy Grant, Javi Jiménez, Sascha Jacobsen, and Evan Price; Trio Dinicu with Luanne Homzy, Tommy Davy, and Brian Netzley; and Samson Schmitt with Tim Kliphuis, Jason Vanderford and Simon Planting!

 Purchase a 3-DAY ALL CONCERT PASS